Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Comparisons

-In Figure \ref{fig:per_robot_test_rest}, the per-robot average return difference between R-Momo and ModuMorph is visualized on the Incline, Variable Terrain, and Obstacles environments.
-These results are consistent with those in Flat Terrain (Figure \ref{fig:per_robot_test_ft}), where R-MoMo performs better on a majority of robots, while only obtaining a slightly lower return on a small set of robots.
+The difference in performance on test robots between R-MoMo and ModuMorph is shown in Figures \ref{fig:per_robot_test_ft}, \ref{fig:per_robot_test_incline}, \ref{fig:per_robot_test_csr} and \ref{fig:per_robot_test_obstacles} for the Flat Terrain, Incline, Variable Terrain and Obstacles environments, respectively.
+These results show increased test performance for R-MoMo on a majority of the test robots across all environments.
+Moreover, R-MoMo generally struggles with fewer robots (e.g. return below 500) than ModuMorph.

-Figure \ref{fig:per_robot_test_modumeta} shows the per-robot return difference between MetaMorph and ModuMorph, as a comparison for the differences between R-MoMo and ModuMorph.
-It is visible that, across all environments, ModuMorph performed better than MetaMorph on less robots than R-MoMo did with respect to ModuMorph.